pmppolskakjpawlowski/awesome/README.md

 is are partof |PROJECT KOHERENCE|

 # awesome
-General Licence
+that's why is named  1.0
-CC0 1.0 Universal.
+1.0 is {codetype%attributes"1.0%General_Licence/
+General Licence/
+CC0=Universe%atribute|complying#codetype|

 Statement of Purpose.

-The laws of most jurisdictions throughout the world automatically confer exclusive Copyright and Related Rights (defined below) upon the creator and subsequent owner(s) (each and all, an "owner") of an original work of authorship and/or a database (each, a "Work"). karol.jerzy.pawlowski/pmppolska
+The laws of most jurisdictions throughout the world automatically confer exclusive Copyright and Related Rights (defined below) upon thcodetyping e creator and subsequent owner(s) (each and all, an "owner") of an original work of authorship and/or a database (each, a "Work"). karol.jerzy.pawlowski/pmppolska